Audi Rs4 4.2 Fsi Quattro 5Dr S Tronic Petrol Estate

 Come on.
 You don't expect to be able to run a petrol-powered V8 estate car that makes 444bhp and not have to put your hand in your pocket with some frequency.
 The RS 4's figures aren't bad when set in context, but should you get anywhere near replicating Audi's quoted 25.7mpg combined fuel economy figure, then you're driving the RS 4 in a manner which probably means you're missing the point of the vehicle.
 Depreciation on RS 4 models hasn't been as bad as you'd think for such a thirsty car, but it's worth keeping an eye on how you specify it.
 Go for pricey options like the carbon ceramic brakes, the Dynamic Ride Control (DRC) with its three damping modes or the communications features with internet and Google Earth satellite navigation mapping with the MMI navigation plus and you can easily tack a huge amount to the asking price that you won't see back come resale time.
 Of course, these features are undoubtedly nice to have, but just make sure you've done your sums and thoroughly weighed up the value proposition beforehand.

-Rain and light sensors, ABS/EBD, Electro-mechanical PAS, Driver information centre with colour display in instrument panel, Auto dimming rear view mirror, Audi music interface, Roof spoiler, Xenon headlights...
+Rear wiper, ABS/EBD, Electro-mechanical PAS, Driver information centre with colour display in instrument panel, Auto dimming rear view mirror, Audi music interface, Body colour door handles, Xenon headlights...

 |0 to 60 mph (secs)|